-The Westerlands is a region in the west of the continent of Westeros.
-It is ruled from Casterly Rock by House Lannister.
-Before the Targaryen conquest, it was known as the Kingdom of the Rock.
-The customary surname of bastards born in the Westerlands is Hill.
+The westerlands is a region in the west of the continent of Westeros.
+Before Aegon's Conquest, it was known as the Kingdom of the Rock.
+People from the westerlands are known as westermen.
+The customary surname of bastards of noble origin born in the westerlands is Hill.

 Before the Andals

 Little is known of the time before the coming of the First Men.
 Like the rest of Westeros, the children of the forest and giants lived in the westerlands and fought with the First Men when they came.
 After the Pact at the Isle of Faces, the children only kept the forests.
 The hills of the west were once inhabited by lions, but they are believed to all have been slain.